Equidistribution of partial coverings from closed geodesics: Introduction

-Then $\PP(\Cc_q,\FF)$ covers $Y_0(1)$ evenly as $q\rightarrow \infty$. \end{cor} \begin{remark} If the collections of oriented closed geodesics on $Y_\Gamma$ are closed under inversion in the sense that $\CC\in \Cc_n\Rightarrow \overline{\CC}\in \Cc_n$ (where $\overline{\CC}$ denotes the oriented closed geodesic with the same image but opposite orientation as $\CC$), then in fact $\PP(\Cc_n,\FF)$ is a perfect covering of $Y_\Gamma$, see Lemma \ref{lem:trivial}.
+be the collection of primitive oriented closed geodesics on $Y_0(1)$ associated to a coset $bH_q$ of a subgroup $H_q\leq (\Z/q)^\times$ of index $\leq q^{\delta}$.
+Then $\PP(\Cc_q,\FF)$ covers $Y_0(1)$ evenly as $q\rightarrow \infty$. \end{cor} \begin{remark} If the collections of oriented closed geodesics on $Y_\Gamma$ are closed under inversion in the sense that $\CC\in \Cc_n\Rightarrow \overline{\CC}\in \Cc_n$ (where $\overline{\CC}$ denotes the oriented closed geodesic with the same image but opposite orientation as $\CC$), then in fact $\PP(\Cc_n,\FF)$ is a \emph{perfect} covering of $Y_\Gamma$, see Lemma \ref{lem:trivial}.
 Thus in this case the conclusion of Theorem \ref{thm:mainintro} is trivial.
-This is why we in the application above restrict to varies subcollections of the different length packets.
+This is why we in the application above restrict to various subcollections of the different length packets.
 This phenomena was also present in \cite{DuImTo} where they studied equidistribution for genera instead of the entire class group. \end{remark} \begin{remark} Applying Corollary \ref{cor:intro2} to respectively, $\PSL_2(\Z)$ with one of the classical fundamental polygons (\ref{eq:Fstd}) and to $\Gamma_0(q)$ for $q$ prime with a \emph{special fundamental polygon} as defined by Kulkarni \cite{Kulkarni91}, one obtains the equidistribution results by Duke--Imamo\={g}lu--T\'{o}th \cite[Thm.
 2]{DuImTo} and by Peter Humphries and the first named author \cite[Thm.
-1.3]{HumphriesNordentoft22} respectively, see Lemmas \ref{lem:DITequiv} and \ref{lem:HuNoequiv} below.
+1.3]{HumphriesNordentoft22} respectively, see Lemmas \ref{lem:DITequiv} and \ref{lem:HuNoequiv} and Corollary \ref{cor:itfollows} below.
 Note however that the results obtained in the present paper do not say anything about the case where the group $\Gamma$ is varying as in \cite[Thm.
 1.2]{HumphriesNordentoft22}.\end{remark} \begin{remark} Using existing techniques one should be able to extend Corollary \ref{cor:intro2} to general arithmetic subgroups of $\PSL_2(\R)$ associated to Eichler orders in indefinite quaternion algebras over $\Q$.
 This does however not seem to be available in the literature. \end{remark}